Quantoptiongroup/fe-canary/README.md

-# QOG Front End canary-prod
+# QOG Front End canary

 This repo is for deploying compiled code only.